piraces/hello/description.md

 4. CMD <i> commands </i>: default execute for a image.

 ### Automated Builds from github

 Automated Builds allow you to use Docker Hub’s build clusters to automatically create images from a GitHub repository containing a Dockerfile.

 #### Set up
 1. Create a Docker Hub account and log in.
 2. Link your Hub account by referring to the GitHub.
-3. Select “Create Automated Build” from the top right “Create ▼” menu item.
+3. Select “Create Automated Build” from the top right “Create” menu item.
 4. Pick a GitHub or BitBucket project that has a Dockerfile you want to build.
 5. Follow the instructions from the web page.